Your rights

 Who can I turn to?

-- Study and career counsellors: The counsellors offer counselling and support when you are thinking about studies and careers.
+- Study and career counsellors: The counsellors are bound to professional secrecy and can offer counselling and support about your study situation.

 - Coordinators for targeted study support: If you have a long-term disability, you can receive support during your studies.